softwaremill/sttp/docs/backends/synchronous.md

 implicit val sttpBackend = HttpURLConnectionBackend()
 ```

-This backend works with all Scala versions and Dotty.
+This backend works with all Scala versions.
+A Dotty build is available as well.

 ## Using OkHttp